WahabJI/Obsidian-Vault/COSC 4351/Section 1/Zybooks Notes.md

 	- *HTTP/1.1* used for most of the web's life time.
 	- *HTTP/2* is a reltively new HTTP standard that speeds-up the transfer of information between web browsers and web servers.
 	- *HTTP/3* is currently in development and improves the speed of the previous version by using UDP to transport data packets instead of TCP.
+	-
+	- ***Transmission Control Protocol/Internet Protocol (TCP/IP)*** is a protocol suite that governs how data packets are transferred over the internet from one machine to another.